What is the Virtuoso Sponger Middleware about, and why is it important?

 What is the Virtuoso Sponger?

-The Virtuoso Sponger (or simply, the Sponger) is an Extract, Transform, and Load (ETL) Middleware Layer, built into all Virtuoso binaries, that brings metadata generation and content transformation functionality to every Virtuoso deployment — by way of innovative implementation and exploitation of existing open standards.
+The Virtuoso Sponger (or simply, the Sponger) is an Extract, Transform, and Load (ETL) Middleware Layer, built into all Virtuoso instances, that treats a wide variety of Document Types and APIs as Structured Data Sources usable in both SQL, SPARQL, Free Text queries.
+This is all achived through innovative implementation and exploitation of existing open standards.

 The Sponger is built into all Virtuoso instances, but to take full advantage of its broad collection of transformation drivers, you need to install the Linked Data Cartridges VAD — via the HTTP browser-based Virtuoso Conductor interface or the Operating System-native iSQL command-line interface.